Seven Deadly Sins

 Lotta Wennäkoski: Ele

-Edvard Grieg: Two Nordic Melodies for strings op.
+Edvard Grieg: Two Nordic Melodies for strings, Op.
 63

 Witold Lutosławski: Little Suite for Chamber Orchestra